The Ginsburg--Sands theorem and computability theory: Summary and questions

-Finally, we can ask some more general questions about the $\Gamma\SubP$ principles.
-The proof of \Cref{RT22_not_implies_Sig2} relativizes to show that $\Delta^0_n\SubP$ does not imply $\Sigma^0_n\SubP$ over $\RCA_0$, for any $n \geq 2$.
-We also know that $\Sigma^0_2\SubP$ does not imply $\Delta^0_3\SubP$.
-Indeed, Downey, Hirschfeldt, Lempp, and Solomon \cite[p.~1372]{DHLS-2001} showed, as a consequence of their main theorem, that there is a $\Delta^0_3$ set with no infinite low$_2$ subset in it or its complement.
-Hence, $\Delta^0_3\SubP$ fails in the model of $\GST_1$ (and hence $\Sigma^0_2\SubP$) constructed in \Cref{low_2_model} above.
-The relativization of Downey et al.\ result, however, does not produce a separation for any higher $n$.
-Thus, we are left with the following.
+It is also true that $\Sigma^0_2\SubP$ does not imply $\Delta^0_3\SubP$.
+Indeed, by relativizing the main result of Downey, Hirschfeldt, Lempp, and Solomon \cite{DHLS-2001} it follows that for all $n \geq 2$ there is a $\Delta^0_n$ set with no infinite subset in it or its complement that is low over $\emptyset^{(n-2)}$ (see also the discussion in \cite[p.~1372]{DHLS-2001}).
+Taking $n = 3$ implies, in particular, that there is a $\Delta^0_3$ set with no infinite low$_2$ subset in it or its complement.
+Hence, $\Delta^0_3\SubP$ fails in the model of $\GST_1$ (and also $\Sigma^0_2\SubP$) constructed in \Cref{low_2_model} above.
+Again, we do not know if this holds more generally.

 \begin{question} Is there an $n \geq 3$ such that $\Sigma^0_n\SubP$ implies $\Delta^0_{n+1}\SubP$? \end{question}